 The days get longer and longer throughout the spring as we approach the summer.
 You'll have the most hours of daylight and sun in Iceland around the 21st or 22nd of June.
 This is the summer solstice in the Northern Hemisphere, also known as midsummer.
 It’s the longest day of the year as the Earth makes its annual journey around the Sun.

 So when is the Midnight Sun in Iceland?
 While it changes every year, the next one is scheduled for June 20th.
-If you plan on renting an Iceland campervan during this time, be sure to bring your sleeping mask.
+If you plan on renting a camper van in Iceland during this time, be sure to bring your sleeping mask.
 You don't want to miss out on getting a good night's sleep if your blackout curtains aren't dark enough.

 To be perfectly honest, the best place to see the Midnight Sun in Iceland, is...well, Iceland!
 You'll be surrounded by sunlight for the majority of your trip regardless of where you go.
 With the sun setting around midnight and rising again at 3 a.m., you definitely won't experience too much darkness during your trip around Iceland's Ring Road.